 What information does ORR collect about proposed sponsors?

 ORR collects information about proposed sponsors and others in the household to ensure the home is safe and appropriate for the child.
 ORR also collects information about persons identified in the “sponsor care plan,” where ORR decides that such a plan is necessary for release of the child.
 ORR collects information in different ways, including through interviewing the child, interviewing the proposed sponsor, and having the proposed sponsor complete forms and provide documentation.
 The information collected includes information about the proposed sponsor’s immigration status.
 ORR also requires all proposed sponsors, and every adult in the proposed sponsor’s household, to complete background checks.
-Additionally, ORR requires that all proposed sponsors be fingerprinted, but as of December 2018 does not require fingerprints from other household members.
+Additionally, ORR requires that all proposed sponsors, except parents or legal guardians in most circumstances, be fingerprinted.
+As of December 2018, ORR does not require fingerprints from other household members.

 Does ORR share the information it collects from proposed sponsors?

 Yes.
-ORR shares certain biographical information and fingerprints of proposed sponsors with law enforcement agencies including DHS.
+ORR shares certain information—including fingerprints of proposed sponsors for whom fingerprints are required (i.e. neither parents nor legal guardians)-—with law enforcement agencies including DHS.
 DHS is the federal law enforcement agency that arrests, detains, and deports noncitizens who do not have legal status or have violated their legal status.
 ORR says that it shares this information so that DHS can perform criminal and immigration status checks.
 The information that ORR collects about the proposed sponsor, other adults in the household, and persons identified in the “sponsor care plan” includes place of birth, country of citizenship, “alien registration number,” and copies of government identification documents.
 This type of information could be used against a proposed sponsor, other adults in the household, or persons identified in the “sponsor care plan” who are not a U.S. citizen to initiate removal proceedings (hereinafter referred to as “deportation proceedings”) or to deport that person.
 It could also be used to bring criminal charges for criminal immigration violations like reentering the United States without permission after a previous deportation order.

 Does lack of immigration status disqualify someone from sponsoring a child?